Sriya-23/Data-Structures-and-algorithms/README.md

 # Data-Structures-and-algorithms
-course instructor: Prof. Karthik Raman
+Course instructor: Prof. Karthik Raman

 This repository contains all the material for this course